deep-rent/tyson/README.md

 `), &o)
 ```

 Using the `GetXXX()` methods, you can fetch specific values from the wrapped structure in a type-safe manner.
-Getters are available for Go equivalents of all JSON types including arrays.
+Getters are available for Go equivalents of all JSON types, including arrays.
 Each getter can take multiple keys to target nested values:

 ```go
 fmt.Printf("num: %d\n", o.GetInt("obj", "num").Value())